Creative writing in the fantasy genre

 The boisterous spirit

 What is the most appealing character in most works of creative writing?
 A daredevil explorer, a soul-searching warrior, an exuberant wizard girl with freckles, a slimy niggling bookworm, or ... just a real life character.
 Fantasy genre from all over the world has revealed many sides of protagonists, some of the darkest secrets of their antagonists, letting us to explore further the canvas of fantasy.
-Globiuz, e.g. does not concentrate on one premise only, and the series of it do not include the same plot of ongoing wars against the evil - we are not affixed on the same plot throughout the series.
+The Globiuz, e.g. does not concentrate on a sole premise only, and the series of it do not include the same plot of ongoing wars against the evil - we are not affixed on the same plot throughout the series.
 The mature character development, that was well exposed in the series of Wheel of Time and Harry Potter, is present in Globiuz.

 Most people forget, that even in such rich environment as fantasy, it is still the characters and the creatures who make it all move.
 There would never have been any appeal to the school of Hogwarts without the believable trio, to the roving fields of Norwin without the friends of Globiuz.
 Lovable characters, that mostly pertain to our youth, as becoming a part of it.